 Why Do Anglers Use Low Profile Baitcasters?

-Low-profile baitcasters are more comfortable and still strong enough to catch larger fish.
+Low-profile baitcasters are more comfortable and beginners friendly reel.

 Round Baitcast Reels vs. Low Profile: Final Words